We don’t support this browser anymore.

 Our view

-The market-beating sales growth is testament to a relentless focus on customer satisfaction as well as the diversity of the Group's brands, which can help it react to market conditions of the day.
-The broad portfolio includes family friendly restaurants like Harvester and Toby Carvery, as well as more premium offerings such as Miller & Carter steakhouses.
-There are also popular high street watering holes including O'Neills and All Bar One.
+A long track record of market-beating sales growth is testament to the relentless focus on customer satisfaction and the diversity of its brands, which can help it react to the market conditions of the day.
+The broad portfolio includes family-friendly restaurants like Harvester and Toby Carvery, and more premium offerings such as Miller & Carter steakhouses.
+There are also popular high street watering holes, including O'Neills and All Bar One.

-With this in mind, we see the decision to keep dividend payments on hold as a sensible one, which will allow continued investment into the business.
+With this in mind, we see the decision to keep dividend payments on hold as sensible, allowing continued investment into the business.
 We'd also like to see some more progress on bringing down debt levels.

 Whereas competitors have been trimming their estates Mitchells & Butlers has made some modest additions to its footprint.
 Given the supply that’s come out the market we support this move, as long as site selection is prioritised.
 Existing sites are also being upgraded, which looks to be an important contributor to the outperformance of its brands.